Apple Inc.: Mac

-Macs run the macOS operating system, and include the Safari web browser, iMovie for home movie editing, GarageBand for music creation, and the iWork productivity suite.
-Apple also makes pro apps: Final Cut Pro for video production, Logic Pro for musicians and producers, and Xcode for software developers.
+Macs use Apple silicon chips, run the macOS operating system, and include Apple software like the Safari web browser, iMovie for home movie editing, GarageBand for music creation, and the iWork productivity suite.
+Apple also sells pro apps: Final Cut Pro for video production, Logic Pro for musicians and producers, and Xcode for software developers.
 Apple also sells a variety of accessories for Macs, including the Pro Display XDR, Apple Studio Display, Magic Mouse, Magic Trackpad, and Magic Keyboard.

 iPhone

 The iPhone is Apple's line of smartphones, which run the iOS operating system.
 The first iPhone was unveiled by Steve Jobs on January 9, 2007.
-Since then, new models have been released annually.
+Since then, new iPhone models have been released every year.
 When it was introduced, its multi-touch screen was described as "revolutionary" and a "game-changer" for the mobile phone industry.
 The device has been credited with creating the app economy.

-As of 2022, the iPhone has 15% market share, yet represents 50% of global smartphone revenues, with Android phones accounting for the rest.
+iOS is one of the two major smartphone platforms in the world, alongside Android.
 The iPhone has generated large profits for the company, and is credited with helping to make Apple one of the world's most valuable publicly traded companies.

-The most recent iPhones are the iPhone 14, iPhone 14 Plus, iPhone 14 Pro and iPhone 14 Pro Max.
+As of the end of 2024, the iPhone accounts for nearly half of the company's revenue.